 4- Don't underestimate consumables.
 I know potions/scrolls are wasted after you use them, but sometimes, they're all you need to get through that one encounter/challenge.

 7- Carry wands of Cure Light Wounds and wands of Lesser Restoration.
-They'll save your life more often than your party. lol.
+They'll save your life more often than your party. ;).

 8- Put skill ranks in Perception.
 Even if your Wis score is not very good and Perception is not one of your class skills.
 You'll be rolling Perception skill checks more often than any other, so you might as well invest in it.
 It'll probably save your life at some point.

-9- Carry a scroll of Daylight.
+10- Carry a scroll of Daylight.
 Seriously.
 Sooner or later your GM will throw a vampire or shadow demon in your way.
 They all do.
-(Admittedly, this advice is more based on personal trauma and paranoia than game analysis)
+(Admittedly, this advice is based more on personal trauma and paranoia than actual game analysis)